dfraser74/mcw-pwa/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress

 ==Development==
+The plugin's trying to enhance the WordPress experiences through several components like:
+*   use service worker to cache all static assets like images, JavaScripts, CSS styles, and fonts.
+*   use Intersection Observer API to lazy load images on a page.
+*   make scripts loaded with async if no dependency found and defer if it has a dependency like jQuery library. **This is a bit risky if themes or plugins not include the scripts with wp_enqueue_script function or not include dependency when they enqueue the script.
+Make sure you check there is no error on JavaScript console when you activate the plugin.**
+*   install service worker if the website has AMP plugin running.
+AMP is a custom elements library that boost the website loading performance.

+**This is still in beta, so please don't put it in productions until you know what you're doing.**

 1. Clone the repo to a directory inside your `wp-content/plugins` directory by running command in your terminal `git clone https://github.com/tyohan/mcw-pwa.git mcw-pwa`
 2. Install NPM first because we need it to install Workbox library